How to start organizing your closet – fast and easy ways to get started

 Even small tools can make a big difference and hangers usually make the first big difference.
 Another disclaimer here, I do not like wire hangers, they do not make your clothes happy.
 If you’re still using wire hangers, I would strongly advise you to round them up, and bring them to the dry cleaners.
 If they don’t take them back, donate or recycle them.
 The most important thing is to get rid of them—as quickly and decisively as possible.

-Quality hangers will last a life- time, and are essential for preserving your clothing.
+Quality hangers will last a lifetime, and are essential for preserving your clothing.
 If you’re buying quality hangers for the first time, it can be expensive, so you might to want go in stages.
 Tackle your best or favourite items first; for instance, you could start with enough wooden hangers for your blazers, and then expand from there.
 As usual: after you determine your budget, you have to assess how much space you have.
-I love hearing from people about their favorite type of hangers so please comment below with yours!

 3. Shoes and Handbags

 Going back to lifestyle, what types of shoes do you wear most.
-My lucky friends at Lulu Lemon wear running shoes to work most of the time (so jealous) so that will require different organizing technique then heels for a corporate job.
+My lucky friends at Lululemon wear running shoes to work most of the time (so jealous) so that will require a different organizing technique than heels for a corporate job.

-Regardless of the type of shoes when you store your shoes in matching shoe boxes this makes virtually any closet look organized; it also forces you to keep your shoes clean and polished, since you don’t want to risk ruining the boxes by putting in dirty shoes.
+Regardless of the type of shoes, when you store your shoes in matching shoe boxes it makes virtually any closet look organized.
+It also forces you to keep your shoes clean and polished, since you don’t want to risk ruining the boxes by putting in dirty shoes.

 Now onto handbags, organizing handbags has challenged me for years, and sometimes continues to challenge me to this day.
 If you’re going to build a true walk-in closet system, I’d make sure that the space has shelves or cubby holes to store handbags.
 If you don’t have a walk-in closet, you can store your handbags in your entrance hallway on a shelf, or in your wardrobe.
 I prefer to store all of my handbags in their original dust bags to keep them free from dust and damage; the dust bags let them hibernate until I need to use them again.
 I try to keep the dust bag label visible so I can easily reach for a bag if I need it.
 Hooks, open storage boxes, and magazine stands can also make handbag storage unique and organized.
 I also use pillows to help ensure my handbags keep their shape, I make these myself as I can’t seem to find anything that fits perfectly, I will do a post about these soon!